BrownFi/BrownFi-tech-docs/adapter & admin roles.md

 - Compute the mean (average) price $meanPrice = (oraclePrice1 + oraclePrice2)/2$.

 ## 2. Admin roles
-We define three admind (setter) roles associated with certain param settings: oracle price setter (_OracleSetter_), Business Setter (BizSetter) and protocol suppervisor (_Pauser_).
+We define three admin (setter) roles associated with certain param settings: oracle price setter (_OracleSetter_), Business Setter (BizSetter) and protocol suppervisor (_Pauser_).
 The 3 roles are independent.
 After deployment, the deployer must transfer the following roles to appropriated new admin addresses.

 **OracleSetter** acts on a specific pool.
 Two pools may have two separated Oracle Setters who are responsible for the 3 following settings:
 - _SetPriceOracle_: set adapter contract address